 - Dry eyes

 With LASIK, as with all types of refractive surgery, dry eyes is the most common risk of surgery and can be permanent.

 Some LASIK patients have complained of glare and halos, but many times these symptoms are resolved after a few months as part of the healing process.
 Under or over correction of the refractive error is possible, especially with more severe myopia, hyperopia, and astigmatism, since the predictability of healing becomes less exact.

-Call us to explore your options towards visual freedom.
-Consider laser vision correction and schedule a free consultation with Dr. Jani, a fellowship trained laser vision correction and cornea specialist.
+If you are considering LASIK, schedule a FREE consultation with Dr. Jani, a fellowship trained laser vision correction and cornea specialist, to find our about what technology will meet your vision needs for the best possible outcome.
 After all your eyes are too important to trust to just anyone!
-Please contact Vista Eye for more information about laser vision correction, or to schedule an appointment by calling toll free (888) 393-5264.
+Please contact Vista Eye for more information about LASIK technologies, or to schedule an appointment by calling toll free at (888) 393-5264.